-Global bottlenecks are predictable - in the reliable supply of energy, the production of raw materials, and the safe disposal and treatment of wastes and residues.
-That is why HZDR energy researchers are looking for solutions to meet the needs of present and future generations.
-The HZDR and the TU Bergakademie Freiberg (Freiberg University of Mining and Technology) are pooling their competences and infrastructure in the Helmholtz Institute Freiberg for Resource Technology with the objective to provide new and environmentally sound technologies for the exploration, mining, and use of raw materials.
-The HZDR also contributes to new storage technologies and the safety and efficiency of power plants and industrial facilities.
+Global bottlenecks are emerging in energy supply and raw material extraction, while the disposal of residues is already considered one of the biggest environmental problems of the 21st century.
+That is why HZDR researchers are looking for solutions to enable present and future generations to enjoy a consistently high standard of living.
+HZDR and the TU Bergakademie Freiberg are pooling their expertise and infrastructures in the Helmholtz Institute Freiberg for Resource Technology with the aim of developing new and environmentally friendly technologies for the exploration, extraction and use of raw materials.
+HZDR also conducts research into new storage technologies, improves the efficiency of industrial plants and searches for an optimal and safe solution for the final storage of highly radioactive waste.

-A particular strength of the Helmholtz Association that is especially taken benefit of in the research sector matter: the operation and the use of large-scale and complex research infrastructures.
-The HZDR scientists use high magnetic fields or intense beams to research fundamental phenomena, on the one hand; and, on the other hand, to better understand and systematically influence materials with great potential for future technologies.
-This will create the prerequisites for innovative products and solutions to be used in industry and will help maintain our standard of living also in the future.
+A particular strength of Helmholtz research comes to the fore in the research field of matter: the operation and deployment of large-scale facilities and complex infrastructures.
+HZDR scientists use high magnetic fields or intense radiation to investigate fundamental physical phenomena.
+In this way, they aim to better understand and specifically influence potential materials for future technologies.
+In this way, they create the prerequisites for innovative products and solutions for industry.

 Facts & Figures